-Finding: Because the CM/GC process results in the selection of the general contractor early in the design phase, the College is better able to take advantage of market prices by facilitating early purchase of certain project elements.
-The essential added value of the CM/GC process is the real time market job costing from projects around the Portland market and the West Coast.
+Finding: Because the D/B process results in the selection of the general contractor before the design phase commences, the College is better able to take advantage of market prices by facilitating early purchase of certain project elements.
+The essential added value of the D/B process is the real time market job costing from projects around the Portland market and the West Coast.
 This knowledge allows the contractor and architect time to consider less costly complementary or alternative items.